Fooling the Textual Fooler via Randomizing Latent Representations

+\khoa{Solving the objective in Eq.~\eqref{eq:obj} is equivalent to searching for perceptually valid perturbations that flip the prediction of the victim model.
+However, this is a challenging task due to the considerably large search space for textual data.
+Specifically, the works in \cite{mrksic-etal-2016-counter,Li2018TextBuggerGA} demonstrate that perturbing random words in the sentence fails to effectively fool the model with a reasonable number of queries.
+To accelerate the search procedure, existing attacks locate important parts of the sentence, e.g., word~\cite{Li2018TextBuggerGA, Jin_Jin_Zhou_Szolovits_2020, li-etal-2020-bert-attack} or group of words~\cite{chen-etal-2021-multi, lei-etal-2022-phrase}, to perturb. }

 Among textual adversarial attacks, adversarial word substitution is one of the most widely studied approaches.
 These attacks create an adversarial example of an input text $x$ by first identifying the most important words in $x$ and then replacing those words with synonyms from their corresponding synonym sets to cause the victim model to misbehave while aiming to preserve the original semantic meaning.
 The synonym sets can be created using word embedding models \citep{mrksic-etal-2016-counter,pennington-etal-2014-glove} or using the predictions of a PrLMs given the input sentence \citep{li-etal-2020-bert-attack}.
 One important feature of these attacks is that both of the aforementioned steps require querying the victim model many times to determine which words are important or which synonyms maximize the model's prediction errors.
 In the first step, the adversary queries the model to calculate the importance score of each word in $x$ and select the most potential locations (with the highest importance scores) for later perturbations.
-To find the substituting synonyms that maximize the model's prediction error, the attacks can either perform a greedy search~\citep{li-etal-2020-bert-attack, Jin_Jin_Zhou_Szolovits_2020, Li2018TextBuggerGA} or combinatorial optimization algorithm~\citep{zang-etal-2020-word,alzantot-etal-2018-generating}.
+To find the substituting synonyms that maximize the model's prediction error, the attacks can either perform a greedy search~\citep{li-etal-2020-bert-attack, Jin_Jin_Zhou_Szolovits_2020, Li2018TextBuggerGA} or combinatorial optimization algorithm~\citep{zang-etal-2020-word,alzantot-etal-2018-generating}. \citet{chen-etal-2021-multi} extend this principle to multi-granularity by determining important constituents in the syntactic tree that maximizes the decrease in confidence score when being paraphrased.
 Similarly, this step involves a sequence of queries on the victim model.
-By introducing randomization to the latent representations of queries, our defensive mechanism disrupts the adversary's ability to estimate important words, making their synonym-substituting process significantly harder during the attack.
+By introducing randomization to the latent representations of queries, our defensive mechanism disrupts the adversary's ability to estimate important words \khoa{(or paraphrases)}, making their synonym-substituting process significantly harder during the attack.